 Lighting control signals were traditionally communicated through low voltage wired cables between a centralised microprocessor-based controller and devices.
 In wireless lighting, control signals are communicated through radio waves to remote devices and receivers.
 230V hardwire cabling is still required but allow more flexibility in cable run.

-Bluetooth mesh lighting control is where a collection of a few or large collections of remote devices, receivers, mobile phones and tablets, communicate bi-directionally with each other through radio waves within a mesh networking without the need of a centralised control panel hidden in a closet or utility room.
+Bluetooth enabled with mesh lighting control is where a collection of a few or large collections of remote devices, receivers, mobile phones and tablets, communicate bi-directionally with each other through radio waves within a mesh networking without the need of a centralised control panel hidden in a closet or utility room.
 A mobile App is available to download for programming and configuring the whole system.

 A remote device is a smart device used to control lights, on/off, dim up/down, change scene, change colour temperature, etc. A remote device can be a switch plate, a handheld controller and an App running in a mobile phone/tablet.
 Commands generated by remotes are sent via Bluetooth wirelessly to the respective receivers.
-Through Bluetooth mesh networking, receivers will get message(s) relayed to each, but only the right receiver will action the task.
+Through Bluetooth enabled and mesh networking, receivers will get message(s) relayed to each, but only the right receiver will action the task.

 A remote device can be battery or battery less (kinetic) operated.
 Controls instructions are held in each remote’s local flash memory.
 When battery runs flat, once replaced with new, normal operation will resume.
 The Kinetic operated remote does not need battery ever.